Sky Ala Moana East

 No analysis available

-Several listings explicitly state residents can watch Friday night fireworks from within units, confirming that the building offers fireworks views from units.
+Multiple listings explicitly state owners can watch Friday night fireworks from the unit (quotes above), confirming the building provides a fireworks view from the residences.

 No analysis available